jeffreykegler/hoonlint/misc/whitespace.md

 jogging.

 In non-standard code,
-the jog body column of a jogging is considered to be the most common start column of the bodies of the jogging's aligned jogs.
+the jogging body column of a jogging is considered to be the most common start column of the bodies of the jogging's aligned jogs.
-In case of a tie, the body column of the first jog with one of the most common body columns is the jog body column of the jogging.
+If more than one column is "most common", so that there is a tie, the jogging body column is the body column of the lexically first jog to have its jog body at one of the most common columns.
-If there are no aligned jogs in a jogging, the jog body column is the body column of the first jog in the jogging.
+If there are no aligned jogs in a jogging, the jogging body column is the body column of the first jog in the jogging.